pataty/pataty.github.io/_portfolio/7_project.markdown

 * how the part would be positioned maintained in place
 * the optimal order of operations

-All these elements were whose chosen in order to respect the tolerances found in the first step.
+All these elements were chosen in order to respect the tolerances found in the first step.

 Finally I manufactured the parts based on the plans I had made during the planning phase.
 This hands on experience helped me gain some insight about the machines and their usage.